muhammaduzairrazaq/portfolio/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-- Live demo comming soon...
+- Link to the portfolio: _https://muhammaduzairrazaq.github.io/Portfolio/_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>